kubermatic/kubermatic/docs/proposals/kubelb.md

 * Multi cluster load balancing

+* Advanced setups like BGP or similar are only required for the load balancing cluster

+* Central external IP Address management

 * Possible cost reduction as you can decide between KubeLB and IaaS LoadBalancer instances

 * Load balancing for internal networks

 * In a multi cluster environment it can be useful to have a limited amount of entrypoints (Load balancer cluster) inside the network to do some security or monitoring.

 * Make the actual Ingress Controller pluggable (easy implementation if e.g. someone wants to use nginx over envoy)

 * Be able to have the load balancing cluster exist separately from the seed cluster or integrated into it